 -

-Here's a dish from a rapidly growing Chinese food chain that should satisfy anyone who loves the famous marinated bourbon chicken found in food courts across America.
-The sauce is the whole thing here, and it's quick to make right on your own stove-top.
-Just fire up the barbecue or indoor grill for the chicken and whip up a little white rice to serve on the side.
-Panda Express - now 370 restaurants strong - is the fastest-growing Asian food chain in the world.
-You'll find these tasty little quick-service food outlets in supermarkets, casinos, sports arenas, college campuses, and malls across the country passing out free samples for the asking.
+Read moreHere's a dish from a rapidly growing Chinese food chain that should satisfy anyone who loves the famous marinated bourbon chicken found in food courts across America.
+The sauce is the whole thing here, and it's quick to make using my Panda Express Mandarin Chicken recipe below.
+You'll make the sauce right on your stove-top, then fire up the barbecue or indoor grill for the chicken.
+Then, whip up a little white rice to serve on the side.

 Source: "Even More Top Secret Recipes" by Todd Wilbur.